RobertTalbert/discretecs/MTH225-Winter2025/assignments/AA-HW8.md

 1. One application of the binomial coefficient is to a particular kind of problem where we are counting **the number of ways to distribute $n$ identical items into $k$ distinct boxes**.
 For example, suppose we have 10 identical apples and 5 distinct boxes.
 How many ways are there to distribute the apples into the boxes?
 This problem will have you think through some *incorrect* ways to answer this question and then arrive at the correct method.
     - (a) Here is one incorrect approach: The answer is $\binom{10}{5} = 252$ because we are selecting 5 apples from 10.
 Explain why this is incorrect.
     - (b) Here is another incorrect approach: The answer is $10^5 = 100000$ because it's a license plate problem: Make 10 blanks, one for each apple, and in each blank write the numbers 1, 2, 3, 4, or 5 to indicate which box to put that apple into.
 There are 10 apples and 5 choices per apple, so $10^5$ in all.
 Explain why this is incorrect.
-    - (c) [Now go here and watch a video](https://vimeo.com/626749580) about an approach called the :"stars and bars" method, also known as the "dots and dividers" method.
+    - (c) [Now go here and watch a video](https://vimeo.com/626749580) about an approach called the "stars and bars" method, also known as the "dots and dividers" method.
 Apply this method to solve the problem of distributing 10 identical apples into 5 distinct boxes.
 Write out the solution in detail.
     - (d) Explain why the "dots and dividers" method is the correct way to solve this problem.